USGS-WiM/parks-and-refuges-fev/README.md

 To go directly to an event view on load, append `#{event name}` to the URL.
 Example: `stn.wim.usgs.gov/FEV#Sandy`.
 If arriving without event in URL, user will be directed, via modal, to choose an event first before proceeding.

 ####NWIS real-time layers
-FEV contains an USGS NWIS real-time streamgage layer to display gage data for the period of the event specified.
+FEV contains a USGS NWIS real-time streamgage layer to display gage data for the period of the event specified.
 A graph of stage in elevation feet is generated on-the-fly using the HighCharts library.

 The app currently displays gages meeting the following criteria: